SiliconLabs/machine_learning_applications/README.md

 ## License

-Content in this repository is generally available under the Apache 2.0 license.
-Some files have different licensing terms, and these will be clearly marked in the beginning of the file.
+Content in this repository is generally available under the Zlib license.
+See [LICENSE](LICENSE) for more details.